Samsung Galaxy Note20 and Note20 Ultra: Best launch deals, pricing, trade-in values, and availability

 This story was originally published and last updated .

-Samsung's newest Note phones are almost here, and they're very, very expensive.
+Samsung's newest Note phones are here, and they're very, very expensive.
 These phones sport Samsung's latest displays, improved S Pens, and all the 5G you can handle.
 If you're dead-set on picking up the new Galaxy Note20 or Note20 Ultra, you've got several options.
 Samsung has the unlocked phone, of course, but you can also buy the phone from your carrier of choice.
-Everyone has at least a few pre-order bonuses, trade-in deals, and more.
 We've got all the details right here.
-Today (August 20th) is your last chance to get pre-order deals, and it'll probably be a few more weeks at least before there are new discounts.
+Most pre-order deals are over now, and it'll probably be a few more weeks at least before there are new discounts.

 This year marks the first time Spigen has launched a lineup that’s not only 100% slim and protective, but that's designed to cover the entire Galaxy family, including the new Note20 and Note20 Ultra, Galaxy Buds Live, and Galaxy Tab.
 With a collection that includes the best-selling Tough Armor, clear Ultra Hybrid, svelte Liquid Air, and even the newly upgraded Thin Fit, Spigen has everything you need to keep your Samsung gadgets looking clean and pristine for years to come.